 Deming's System of Profound Knowledge.
 (Reproduced, with permission, from Langley GJ, et al. The Improvement Guide: A Practical Approach to Enhancing Organization Performance, 2nd ed.
 San Francisco, CA: Jossey-Bass; 2009.)

 All hospitalists have witnessed changes that did not result in fundamental improvements within their hospital systems: the computerized order set that was successfully implemented but never revised based on prescribers' feedback, the paper checklist for medication reconciliation that never gets filled out, or the new rounding system that worked for the first few weeks but then failed to become a standard part of practice due to physician variation or lack of commitment.
 These are all examples of first-order changes—changes that only returned the system to the normal level of performance.
 In quality improvement work, individuals must strive for second-order changes, which are changes that truly alter the system and result in a higher level of system performance.
 Such changes impact how work is done, produce visible, positive differences in results relative to historical norms, and have a lasting impact.
 Although the model for improvement described below may seem simple, it is actually quite demanding when used properly; and the process is essential to both learning and ultimately changing complex systems.

 - In quality improvement work, individuals must strive for second-order changes, which are changes that truly alter the system and result in a higher level of system performance.
 Such changes impact how work is done, produce visible, positive differences in results relative to historical norms, and have a lasting impact.

 The Plan-Do-Study-Act (PDSA) model is a commonly used tool in quality improvement (QI) science.
 Shewart and Deming described the model many years ago when they studied quality in other industries.
-This model first appeared in health care when Berwick described how the tools could be ...
+This model first appeared in health care when Berwick described how the tools could be applied and emphasized an ...